Council Tax change of address

 - solicitors and any joint owner’s details if you’re buying or selling the property

-- bank details if you wish to pay by direct debit
+- email address and bank details if you wish to pay by direct debit

 Landlords and Managing Agents